 Fast jazzy breakbeat drum loops usually at 140 BPM with a strong addition of West African drums and shakers.

 For those musicians out there, those who are keen to dive into the world of Latin music, the term Clave, is a rhythmic pattern that relates to Latin drumming most beats are based around including Samba.

-Swung or straight eighth-notes or intense tempos get a diverse collection of drum fills to bring energy and anticipation from one song section to the next.
-There’s no feel that’s not the right one when it comes to rock music.
+Swung or straight eighth notes or intense tempos get a diverse collection of drum fills to bring energy and anticipation from one song section to the next.
+There’s no feeling that’s not the right one when it comes to rock music.

 Choose from a wide variety of rhythmic variations MIDI drum loops.

-General MIDI is a standardised specification for electronic musical instruments that respond to MIDI messages.
+General MIDI is a standardized specification for electronic musical instruments that respond to MIDI messages.